jacobjohnsson/simulated-annealing/docs/README.md

 For example:

-    perf record -e cycles main.out
+    perf record -e cycles ./main.out

-The output is saved in a directory called **perf.data**.
+The output is saved in a file called **perf.data**.

 ##### Step 2